mrz1836/paymail-inspector/docs/commands/paymail.md

 ```
 Author: MrZ © 2020 github.com/mrz1836/paymail-inspector

-This CLI tool can help you inspect, validate or resolve a paymail domain/address.
+This CLI app is used for interacting with paymail service providers.

 Help contribute via Github!